sudara/melatonin_perfetto/README.md

 - `FetchContent`
 - `add_subdirectory`

-Notice that in all cases, the exported target you should link against is exactly the same, `Melatonin::melatonin_perfetto`.
+Notice that in all cases, the exported target you should link against is exactly the same, `Melatonin::Perfetto`.

 #### `find_package`